PanDAWMS/panda-server/README.txt

   * enabled validatedReleases for all clouds
   * set high priority for production role
   * added realDatasetsIn
+  * get empty list of LFNs for empty dataset

 * 0.0.5 (4/7/2009)
   * fixed broker_util to use proper python